 - the implications of saying everything is mandatory

-- that proper prioritization of a product backlog is based on multiple factors
+- show how proper prioritization of a product backlog is based on multiple factors

-- how much latitude to give a team in adjusting the sequence of work
+- show how much latitude to give a team in adjusting the sequence of work

 - the goal of release management

-- that planning is adaptive, iterative, and collaborative
+- show that planning is adaptive, iterative, and collaborative

 - why quality is frozen and the concept of technical debt